Frequently Asked Questions

 1. Q: How can I pay my citation?

-A: you can make the payment of your citation online (pats.unm.edu), at our main office, or by mailing it into our office at 2401 Redondo Dr. NE, Albuquerque, NM 87106.
+A: You can make the payment of your citation online at pats.unm.edu, in person or via mail to our business office: 2401 Redondo Dr. NE, Albuquerque, NM 87106.

 2. Q: Is there a way for me to appeal my citation?